ExpertiseDesign, Construction, Structural

 Has civil engineering helped you overcome any personal or professional challenges/difficulties?

-I got out of my comfort zone when I relocated from the Lake District to London for my summer placement and now I’m moving there for my graduate job.
+I got out of my comfort zone when I relocated from the Lake District to London for my summer placement and have since moved to London for my graduate job.

 What are you doing to help fight against climate change?

 I'm a hockey and netball player.
 Also a type 1 diabetic.